justinharringa/frontend-nanodegree-feedreader/README.md

 incomplete test suite.
 That's where you come in.

 ## Running the project
-Simply open up index.html in the browser to see the application run and to see the Jasmine test results.
+Simply open up index.html in your browser to see the application run and to see the Jasmine test results.

 Note: While it'd be nice to automate this I decided not to for this